wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    * multiple queries can write to the same delta table simultaneously (at exactly the same time). <a target="_blank" href="https://books.japila.pl/delta-lake-internals/overview/">BLOG</a>

-   * Can handle continuous streams of data
+   * Can handle continuous streams of data, processing video, audio, and other media data types

+   PROTIP: The Delta format enables a revolution in how people collaborate because for once there is <strong>a "single source of truth"</strong> for data engineers, data scientists, and business analysts.

+   To reiterate, in the future there won't be SSIS ETL jobs creating subsets of data to each remote department.
+   Each department accesses the same DataLake.

    ### Lakehouse Architecture